DSI-FDI/final-project/src/dsi_milestone_6.md

 **Positives:**

 * Once he got a hang of the interaction with the app, he assimilated new functionality very quickly.
-* He liked all the information the app could provide about the girl (relationship status, hobbies...).
+* He appreciated all the information the app could provide about the girl (relationship status, hobbies...).
 * He noticed most of the small tweaks on the design framework, like the different sizes and orderings for the topics and the emotion indicator.
-He missed the favorite mark in the Hard Rock café, though.
+The only thing he missed was an indicator mark for the girl's favourite in the booking suggestions.

 **Negatives:**

 * The responsiveness of the app was a challenge to get used to.
-* The sentences were too constraining.
+* The suggested sentences were too constraining.
 * He expected a bit more interactivity from the prototype, which took him out of the experience and made him nervous at times.
 * He said the app was "very _Black Mirror_", which has negative connotations.